vanmap/solutions-webappbuilder-widgets/widgets/BombThreat/README.md

 * Ability to allow user select a location on the map

 ## Requirements
-* Minimum requirement is ArcGIS WebApp Builder v.1.0.
-Widget is updated to v.1.2.
+* Minimum requiremnet is ArcGIS WebApp Builder v.1.0.
+Widget has been updated to v.2.0.

 ## Instructions
 In order to develop and test widgets you need to deploy the BombThreat directory to the stemapp/widgets directory in your WebApp Builder installation.
+The widget relies on Geoprocessing and Map services, and SD files for those services can be found in the EmergencyOperations.zip file in the [services](https://github.com/Esri/solutions-webappbuilder-widgets/tree/master/BombThreat/services) folder.
+The zip file contains ERG.sd which is the Geoprocessing service along with the EmergencyOperation.sd which is the accompanying map service.
+Please update the BombThreat config.json file once these SD files are published in ArcGIS Server.

 ## Issues
 * Find a bug or want to request a new feature?
 Please let us know by submitting an issue.